Daniel8bits/JavaGameEngine/README.md

 That project also appears in the LonelehKitten GitHub repository that is my personal repository.

-The engine was made on IntelliJ IDEA.
+The engine was made using IntelliJ IDEA.